SAP/fundamental-ngx/NEW_COMPONENT.md

 `mkdir poster`

 Create two new files in the `poster` directory, `poster-docs.component.ts` and `poster-docs.component.html`.
 Then create the directory `examples` as well.

-Create the component `poster-header`.
+Next, from the documentation poster directory, create the component `poster-header`.

 `ng g c poster-header`